StefanoTesla/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 The board does not allow having both inputs active.

-Enable closing in case of missing connection - If selected the shutter will be closed in ascom don't talk with the board within xxx minutes (computer crash safety)
+~~Enable closing in case of missing connection - If selected the shutter will be closed in ascom don't talk with the board within xxx minutes (computer crash safety)~~ not developed yet

 Save you store the configuration on the board
 Download Configurazione - you can download the Dome configuration for backup.